Eagle 1966 Indy

 Of the four AAR cars, one passed quickly to AJ Foyt and then had a convoluted career until disappearing in 1970, one became the Michner-Patrick's team's "Old Shep" and was last raced in 1973, one was sold to Weinberger as a backup and is now in the IMS Museum, and the fourth is a mystery until it appeared in Tassi Vatis's team in 1970.
 The Hopkins car stayed in his stable until the end of 1970 and the Weinberger car remained in his stable until 1970.

 The chassis numbers of the 1966 cars are by no means certain but the numbers used here are based on the results of conversations between Dave Thomas, Walter Goodwin, AJ Watson, Dick Cecil, Willie Davis, Judd Philips and others.
-Today most of the 1966 cars are known: Dan Gurney's own 201 is in the Riverside Museum, the Joe Leonard car (202?) is with Wally Dallenbach, 203 is owned by Aaron Lewis, the Hopkins/McCluskey car (204?) is in Don Smith's collection, the Lloyd Ruby car (205?) was sold in 2014 by Don Ludewig, and the Weinberger car (206?) is owned by the IMS Museum.
+Those conversations also led to current ownerships being agreed for all the cars, but three of these have since been found to be incorrect.
+The only cars with known ownership chains are the ex-Dan Gurney car (201?) now owned by Bruce Canepa, and the ex-Lloyd Ruby car (205?) owned by Peter Dyson.
+Another two, the ex-Joe Leonard car (202?) with Wally Dallenbach, and the ex-Jerry Grant car (203) owned by Aaron Lewis, have long-established identities but the evidence for those identifications is not known.
+The remaining two, a car in Hopkins/McCluskey livery in Don Smith's collection, and a car in Lloyd Ruby livery owned by the IMS Museum, had been misidentified.
 If you can add anything to our understanding of these cars, please contact Allen Brown (email@example.com).

 The first 1966 Eagle, chassis 201, was fitted with a 255ci Ford V8 and was Dan Gurney's #31 AAR entry at the 1966 Indy 500.
 The car is then unknown until the Indy 500 in 1967 when it was the #48 AAR entry for Jochen Rindt and fitted with the 303 ci Gurney Weslake Ford V8.
 Gurney then drove this car again at Riverside in November 1967, winning the race.
 It is assumed that this car remained with AAR as a test car for the Gurney Weslake V8 but its history is unknown until 1970 when it was the Tassi Vatis #95 entry for Sam Posey at the Indy 500 but failed to start.
 Once again, it is unknown until the 1971 500 when it was again the #95 entry, this time raced by Bentley Warren.
 Warren and later Carl Williams raced it in other events later in 1971 and Williams qualified it for the 500 in 1972.
 Its last known appearance was at Pocono in July 1972.
 According to a later auction catalogue, it was sold to Bob Johnson and then to Jim Mann in 1978 before passing via Bob and Don Tarwaki to collector Bob Sutherland.
 It was restored for Sutherland by Jim Robbins then sold to Joe MacPherson (Tustin, CA).
 After MacPherson's death, it was sold at auction in 2008 to Riverside International Automotive Museum's Doug Magnon.
 Run by Magnon at Fontana in June 2014.
 The car was on display in the Indianapolis Motor Speedway Museum in May 2015, replacing the Museum's own 1966 car which had been on display earlier in the month.
 Doug Magnon died in February 2015 but the car remained in his Riverside International Museum until it was auctioned by RM Sotheby's at Monterey in August 2016 and sold to Bruce Canepa.
 Being restored by Canepa in 2017